 - a.
 The Developer shall perform routine inspection and maintenance of BMPs.
 The Developer is solely responsible for preparing and maintaining inspection and monitoring records. - b.
 The Developer shall immediately correct or replace any ineffective BMP.
 If the measures taken by the Developer are inadequate to effectively control water pollution, the Developer may need to revise the operations and water pollution control program. - c.
 Ineffective BMP may restrict the construction work from being performed until the water pollution control measures are made adequate.
 Continued noncompliance may result in a Notice of Violation (NOV) and/or suspension of the work indefinitely.
 The Engineer reserves the right to take corrective action as needed to correct any noncompliance issues at the Developer's sole expense. - d.
 Contractors (or other responsible party) shall conduct regular inspections and maintenance of stormwater BMPs on the construction site.
-Active construction sites may be visited at any time by District inspection staff.Violations will be enforced as per the District Code 14-14 Section 180 titled, - e.
+Active construction sites may be visited at any time by District inspection staff. - e.
 It shall be the responsibility of the owner and the permittee to ensure that erosion does not occur from any activity during or after project construction.
 Additional measures, beyond those specified, may be required as deemed necessary to control accelerated erosion.